Relocation support redesign - Booking.com

 Design brainstorm

-My biggest challenge in this redesign was navigating the creation of a customer intake form.
+Navigating the creation of a customer intake form.
 The real difficulty wasn't in the design itself, but in determining what information was truly essential to collect.
-The solution required balancing business needs with the user's willingness to provide information, prioritising clarity .

 I attended several workshops to define the project goals and map out the new user flow in collaboration with product managers and the Process Excellence team.